dart-lang/site-www/src/content/tools/pub/cmd/pub-token.md

 Go to https://some-package-repo.com and log in to obtain your token.
 ```

-The last line is a message the server can provide to help you obtaining a token.
+In this last message, the final line gives you the server that can help you
-Some servers might not provide such a message.
+obtain a token.
+Not all servers provide such this message.

-## Adding credentials `dart pub token add`
+## Add a new credential

-To enter the credentials use `dart pub token add`,
+To create a new credential, invoke `dart pub token add`.

+### Add a credential for the current session

-and type the credential on stdin.
+At the prompt, type the credential on the command line (`stdin`).

 ```console
 $ dart pub token add https://some-package-repo.com/my-org/my-repo